Tom O Arusoo

 under several Olympic level coaches.
 He swam Nationally for

-SSMAC, a small but widely known club in Ontario.
+SSMAC, a small but widely known club in Canada.
 During his

-career he was ranked top in Canada as an age group swimmer in the
+swimming career he was ranked top in Canada as an age group swimmer

 Colin attended Oakland University on a swimming scholarship and